How much can I borrow?

 What documents do I need to show lenders?

-The precise documents you'll need will depend on whether the lender considers you self-employed or employed for mortgage purposes.
-Our self-employed mortgage document checklist here has more details.
+The precise documents you'll need to get a foreign currency mortgage will depend on whether the lender considers you self-employed or employed for income assessment.

 Getting a mortgage quote